Mamba: Behaviour

 The three green species of mambas are arboreal, whereas the black mamba is largely terrestrial.
-The black mamba is one of the largest and most venomous snakes in Africa.
 All four species are active diurnal hunters, preying on birds, lizards, and small mammals.
 At nightfall some species, especially the terrestrial black mamba, shelter in a lair.
 A mamba may retain the same lair for years.
+Resembling a cobra, the threat display of a mamba includes rearing, opening the mouth and hissing.
+The black mamba's mouth is black within, which renders the threat more conspicuous.
+A rearing mamba has a narrower yet longer hood and tends to lean well forward, instead of standing erect as a cobra does.

-Mambas and cobras are in the same family: the Elapidae.
-Like cobras, a mamba may rear and form a hood as part of its threat display, but the mamba's hood is narrower and is longer than the broader hood of some species of cobra, such as say, the spectacled cobras of parts of Asia.
-In their threat display mambas commonly open their mouths; the black mamba's mouth is black within, which renders the threat more conspicuous.
-Typically also, a rearing mamba tends to lean well forward, instead of standing erect as a cobra does.
+Stories of black mambas that chase and attack humans are common, but they generally avoid contact with humans.
+The black mamba (Dendroaspis polylepis) is a highly venomous snake native to parts of sub-Saharan Africa.
+Black mambas are fast-moving, nervous snakes that strike when threatened.
+According to findings by Branch (2016), their venom has neurotoxins and cardiotoxins that rapidly induce symptoms of dizziness, extreme fatigue, vision problems, foaming at the mouth, paralysis, convulsions, and eventual death from respiratory or cardiac failure if untreated.
+Although black mamba venom is highly toxic, antivenom is available and can treat envenomation promptly.

-Stories of black mambas that chase and attack humans are common, but in fact the snakes generally avoid contact with humans.
-Most apparent cases of pursuit probably are examples of where witnesses have mistaken the snake's attempt to retreat to its lair when a human happens to be in the way.
-The black mamba usually uses its speed to escape from threats, and humans actually are their main predators, rather than prey.
+Most apparent cases of pursuit are likely examples of witnesses mistaking the snake's attempt to retreat to its lair when a human happens to be in the way.
+The black mamba usually uses its speed to escape from threats, and humans are their main predators, rather than prey.